Devin Carter

-Devin Carter (born March 24, 2002) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
-He played college basketball for the Providence Friars and the South Carolina Gamecocks.
+Devin Carter (born March 18, 2002) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+He played college basketball for the South Carolina Gamecocks and Providence Friars.
+Carter was selected with the 13th overall pick in the 2024 NBA draft by the Sacramento Kings.

 Early life and high school career

 Carter initially attended Cherry Creek High School in Greenwood Village, Colorado.
 He transferred to Doral Academy Preparatory School in Doral, Florida, after his freshman year, when his family relocated to Florida following his father, Anthony Carter, being hired as a player development coach for the Miami Heat.
 Carter's senior season was cut short due to a shoulder injury, and he opted to enroll at Brewster Academy in Wolfeboro, New Hampshire, for a postgraduate year.
 Carter was rated a three-star recruit and committed to playing college basketball for South Carolina during his senior year at Doral Academy.

 College career

 South Carolina

 On December 13, 2021, Carter was named SEC Freshman of the Week.
-He helped South Carolina to a 66-65 win over Florida State University.
-He led the team with 16 points which was tied as career high and 7 rebounds.
+He helped South Carolina to a 66–65 win over Florida State.
+He led the team with 16 points, which tied his career high, and 7 rebounds.
 On March 8, 2022, Carter was named to the SEC All-Freshman team.
 He became the 13th Gamecock to be named to the SEC All-Freshman squad.
-He joined Michael Carrera, Sindarus Thornwell, AJ Lawson and Jermaine Couisnard.
-Carter played in 30 games during the 2021-2022 season and started in 7 of them.
+He joined Michael Carrera, Sindarius Thornwell, A. J. Lawson and Jermaine Couisnard.
+Carter played in 30 games during the 2021–22 season and started in seven of them.
 He averaged 9 points and 3.8 rebounds during the season.